cyberbotics/webots-doc/darwin-op/motion-manager.md

 **Description**

-Plays the motion associated with page `id`
+Plays the motion associated with page `id`.

 ### Motion Manager in Step-by-Step